 The City's current regulations can be found in the City of Morgan Hill Municipal Code.

 California voters legalized adult-use cannabis by approving Proposition 64 in November 2016.
 While personal adult-use cannabis activity became immediately legal upon the passage of Proposition 64, commercial cannabis activity requires a State license.
 On January 1, 2018, the Bureau of Cannabis Control began issuing temporary commercial cannabis licenses; however, local jurisdictions retain the ability to prohibit and regulate all commercial cannabis activity.

-Survey results were shared at the April 18, 2018 City Council Meeting.
-View survey results
+Survey results were shared at the April 18, 2018, City Council Meeting.
+View survey results (PDF)

 - Should the City enact a registration program for residential cultivators?